von Willebrand Factor (Recombinant)

-Infuse slowly (maximum rate: 4 mL/minute).
+IV: Infuse slowly (maximum rate: 4 mL/minute).
 If tachycardia occurs, slow infusion rate or interrupt administration.
-If also administering factor VIII (recombinant), administer factor VIII (recombinant) within 10 minutes flowing infusion of VWF (recombinant).
+If also administering factor VIII, administer the complete dose of VWF (recombinant) followed by factor VIII within 10 minutes.

-Store intact vials at 2°C to 8°C (36°F to 46°F) in original box; do not freeze.
+Intact vials may be stored refrigerated (2°C to 8°C [36°F to 46°F]) or at room temperature (≤30°C [≤86°F]) in original box; do not freeze.
 Protect from extreme exposure to light.
-Intact vials may also be stored at room temperature up to 30°C (86°F) for ≤12 months.
-Once stored at room temperature, do not return to refrigerator.
-Use reconstituted solution immediately; or may store at room temperature ≤27°C (81°F) for up to 3 hours.
+Use reconstituted solution immediately; or may store at room temperature ≤25°C (≤77°F) for up to 3 hours.
 Do not refrigerate after reconstitution.

 There are no known significant interactions.